gaetanmuck/obsidian-flashcard-learning/README.md

 ### Level
 Flashcards have levels indicating your familiarity.
 Correct answers increase the level, while incorrect answers reset it to 0.
+If a card has the level 5, it means that this card will be seen again in 5 reviews.

 ## Getting Started